 If you have not been successfully registered for a course, please follow the instructions provided by the error message OR select another course.
 Possible sources of error messages include adding courses for which you do not have Instructor or Department permission to register, selecting two courses that meet at the same time, selecting a course that is full or attempting to register for more than 18 credits per semester.

-The School of Professional Studies produces a webinar series to address many of the questions you may have, and we invite you to view the webinars below, to learn about important topics.
+The School of Professional Studies produces a series of virtual orientation workshops to address many of the questions you may have, and we invite you to view the webinars to learn about important topics, including financing, professional development, international students, and unconscious bias.

 LAMONT-DOHERTY EARTH OBSERVATORY